GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/binauthz/README.md

 The CD pipeline deploys the application to the cluster.

-## Running the example
+## Running the blueprint

 Clone this repository or [open it in cloud shell](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fterraform-google-modules%2Fcloud-foundation-fabric&cloudshell_print=cloud-shell-readme.txt&cloudshell_working_dir=blueprints%2Fcloud-operations%2Fbinauthz), then go through the following steps to create resources:

 * `terraform init`
 * `terraform apply -var project_id=my-project-id`

-WARNING: The example requires the activation of the Binary Authorization API.
+WARNING: The blueprint requires the activation of the Binary Authorization API.
 That API does not support authentication with user credentials.
-A service account will need to be used to run the example
+A service account will need to be used to run the blueprint

-## Testing the example
+## Testing the blueprint

 Once the resources have been created, do the following to verify that everything works as expected.